Cutoff for geodesic paths on hyperbolic manifolds

-As we will confirm in the next subsection, this lower bound is the good estimate for the mixing time: this is in fact not very surprising : indeed, when looking at the behaviour of $\widetilde{f_{t_{\star}}}$ on $\mathds H^d$, we can already see that it is approximately uniform on its support.
-As a consequence, it only suffices that this support covers "quite uniformly" the surface to get the good estimate.
-This will not be exactly the approach we choose to get the cutoff, but is still an interesting heuristic.
+As we will confirm in the next subsection, this lower bound is the correct estimate for the mixing time.
+This is, in fact, not very surprising.
+Indeed, when looking at the behavior of $\widetilde{f_{t_{\star}}}$ on $\mathds H^d$, we can already see that it is approximately uniform on its support.
+As a consequence, it only suffices that this support covers "quite uniformly" the surface to get the correct estimate.
+This will not be exactly the approach we choose to get the cutoff, but it is still an interesting heuristic.